iamcalledned/cryptonote-haven-pool/README.md

-Minor fork version of cryptonote-stellite-pool used by http://pool.pocketwhale.info/solace
+Minor fork version of cryptonote-stellite-pool.
+Anyone using this pool software for Solace should take a look at lib/blockUnlocker.js

 Everything below this point was left unchanged from the original developer of cryptonote-stellite-pool (donation addresses are not mine)